twl8n/tree-view/README.md

 Tile based method of drawing trees in HTML without resorting to JavaScript or CSS.
 It takes 8 specific tiles and an algorithm to keep the tree balanced.

-The algo is coming Real Soon Now.
+A Perl version of the render algo is in render-tree.pl.
+Do something like `perl render-tree.pl > tmp.html` and open tmp.html in your browser.
+Some crude data is in @data in render-tree.pl.

-In the meantime, here's a static demo:
+There is also static demo:

 https://htmlpreview.github.io/?https://github.com/twl8n/tree-view/blob/main/demo1.html